Global Care is a registered international Christian children’s charity.

 Our experience shows this approach brings effective long-term solutions, leading to independence and self-sufficiency.

 We’re a Christian organisation working in communities with impoverished children, regardless of faith or ethnicity.
-We aim to treat everyone with respect, and work for justice for children in all situations.
+We aim to treat everyone with respect, and work for justice for all children.

 Our practice is rooted in our faith in Jesus Christ.
 We believe every child is unique and precious in the eyes of God.
 We are called to express and share the love of God through Jesus Christ, dependent on God’s faithfulness, recognising that He will help us provide the resources for this work.

 We support the most vulnerable children

 In our experience, this includes orphans, child-headed families, children with disabilities, children with severely, often terminally, ill parents, and children from marginalised social groups.

 These children often lack secure adult protection and guidance, they face overwhelming challenges and have little presence or voice in the community.

 We take a holistic view, addressing the entire wellbeing of vulnerable children.

 We use child sponsorship to reduce inequality within communities and to provide a level playing field for the most vulnerable children